International Space Station: Altitude and orbital inclination

 Animation of ISS orbit from 14 September 2018 to 14 November 2018.
 Earth is not shown.

-The ISS is currently maintained in a nearly circular orbit with a minimum mean altitude of 370 km and a maximum of 460 km, in the centre of the thermosphere, at an inclination of 51.6 degrees to Earth's equator with an eccentricity of 0.0002267.
+The ISS is currently maintained in a nearly circular orbit with an eccentricity of 0.0002267 and at an inclination of 51.6 degrees to Earth's equator.
 This orbit was selected because it is the lowest inclination that can be directly reached by Russian Soyuz and Progress spacecraft launched from Baikonur Cosmodrome at 46° N latitude without overflying China or dropping spent rocket stages in inhabited areas.
+As a result, it makes more polar latitudes accessible and observable, for example the Chinese Space Station orbits more equatorial with an inclination of 41.47°.
+The ISS travels prograde (with Earth's rotation, west to east) at an average speed of 28000 km/h, and completes orbits per day (93 minutes per orbit).

-It travels at an average speed of 28000 km/h, and completes orbits per day (93 minutes per orbit).
-The station's altitude was allowed to fall around the time of each NASA shuttle flight to permit heavier loads to be transferred to the station.
+The station orbits in Low Earth Orbit (LEO) at a minimum mean altitude of 370 km and a maximum of 460 km, in the center of the thermosphere.
+The altitude was in the past allowed to fall around the time of each NASA Space Shuttle flight to permit heavier loads to be transferred to the station.
 After the retirement of the shuttle, the nominal orbit of the space station was raised in altitude (from about 350 km to about 400 km).
 Other, more frequent supply spacecraft do not require this adjustment as they are substantially higher performance vehicles.

 Atmospheric drag reduces the altitude by about 2 km a month on average.
+To reduce drag the ISS puts its solar arrays while in the dark of Earth's night side edge on toward the flight direction into Night Glider mode.
+For station keeping, to bring the station back to a higher altitude, a so-called reboost is performed, which takes approximately two orbits (three hours) to be completed.
+Maintaining ISS altitude uses about 7.5 tonnes of chemical fuel per annum at an annual cost of about $210 million.

 Orbital boosting can be performed by the station's two main engines on the Zvezda service module, or Russian or European spacecraft docked to Zvezdas aft port.
 The Automated Transfer Vehicle is constructed with the possibility of adding a second docking port to its aft end, allowing other craft to dock and boost the station.
-It takes approximately two orbits (three hours) for the boost to a higher altitude to be completed.
-Maintaining ISS altitude uses about 7.5 tonnes of chemical fuel per annum at an annual cost of about $210 million.